Simple Tilings of Nilpotent Lie Groups: Introduction

+\begin{restatable*}{theorem}{simpleTilings} Let $\mc{M}$ be a Riemannian homogeneous space.
+Given a geometrically normal $G$-tiling $\mc{T}$ of $\mc{M}$, there is a simple tiling $\mc{T}_{\Delta}$ which is MLD to $\mc{T}$. \end{restatable*} Geometrically normal tilings are simply those whose tiles have geometrically tame boundaries, which only intersect in reasonable ways.
+This notion is defined precisely in \autoref{sec:tiling spaces}.
+The general idea of the proof of \autoref{thm:normal tilings are simplicial} can be stated rather succinctly: put a sufficiently nice indicator set of points on a tubular neighborhood of each prototile of $\mc{T}$.
+Do this in a way that is both consistent between admissible adjacencies of prototiles (ie when gluing prototiles along their faces, the point sets on the overlap of their neighborhoods align), and in such a way that their union is a Delaunay set $D$.
+We further ensure that $D$ is generic so as to induce a triangulation of $\mc{M}$ by Riemannian simplices, for which $D$ itself is the vertex set of that triangulation.

 We expect that many theorems of simple tilings for $\RR^n$ will extend to simple tilings of more general spaces with this new definition.
-To demonstrate this, and to further justify that our definition of simple tilings is indeed appropriate, we generalize two facts about tilings of $\RR^n$ to the nilpotent setting.
+Since connected, simply connected, nilpotent Lie groups naturally generalize $\RR^n$, it is fitting that the theory of mathematical quasi-crystals be generalized to this setting as well.
+Furthermore, the study of tilings in such groups is not without precedent: in recent years, there has been a growing interest in the study of mathematical quasi-crystals in connected, simply-connected, nilpotent Lie groups.
+Recent work in this direction can be found, for example, in \cite{bjorklund2018approximate} and \cite{machado2018approximate}.
+To demonstrate the utility of our definition of simple tilings and motivate further study of tilings in this setting, we generalize two facts about tilings of $\RR^n$ to such nilpotent Lie groups.

 In \cite{sadun2003tilinginverselimits}, it is shown that a large class of tiling spaces are inverse limits of branched manifolds.
 In this process it is shown that such tiling spaces look locally like the product of a Cantor set together with a certain group $G$.
 Motivated by the work of Anderson and Putnam on tiling dynamics, Sadun and Williams show in \cite{sadun2003tilingfiberbundles} that, for simple tilings of $\RR^n$, these local pieces actually fit together to create a fiber bundle over the torus $\TT^n$, providing some topological insight into these dynamical systems.